codio-c5/C5-im/.guides/content/Instructional-Elements-efe2.md

 ### Each unit typically has two or more of these features to provide variety and relevance to the learning experience.

 |||topic
 **Short animations and videos:**  Help to explain detailed complex topics.
-Animations break the topics down into easy understandable tasks, and videos provide a human element to key points.
+Animations break the topics down into easy understandable tasks and videos provide a human element to key points.
 |||